Man facing new charges over threats against federal agents

-YOUNGSTOWN, Ohio (AP) - A grand jury has indicted an 18-year-old Ohio man on charges of making an online threat against federal law enforcement agents.
+YOUNGSTOWN, Ohio (AP) - An Ohio man accused of making an online threat against federal agents and voicing support for mass shootings has been indicted by a federal grand jury.

+Justin Olsen of Boardman was indicted on charges of threatening to assault federal law enforcement officers and making interstate threats, the Justice Department said Wednesday.

+Federal prosecutors said Olsen, who was arrested nearly two week ago, had been under investigation since February, but they decided to act now because of recent mass shootings across the U.S.

+Court documents say that Olsen, 18, in June wrote about the 1993 standoff at the Branch Davidians compound in Waco, Texas, and said that federal agents “slaughtered families” and “in conclusion, shoot every federal agent on sight.”

-Court documents say Justin Olsen of Boardman also made statements online supporting mass shootings and attacks on Planned Parenthood.
+Prosecutors said he also made statements before that on his iFunny page supporting mass shootings and attacks on Planned Parenthood.

-Those same filings say Olsen told the FBI that the comments were only a joke.
+Those same court filings said Olsen told FBI agents when he was arrested that the comments were only a joke.

-The Justice Department said Wednesday that Olsen was indicted following his arrest earlier this month.
-His defense attorney says Olsen has no prior record.
+His defense attorney said Wednesday that Olsen has no prior record and never faced any discipline in high school.

-Federal prosecutors say Olsen had been under investigation since February, but they decided to act now because of recent mass shootings.
+Authorities said they seized 15 rifles, 10 semi-automatic pistols and roughly 10,000 rounds of ammunition when they arrested Olsen at his father’s house.

 Sign up for Daily Newsletters